 - Formally adopt National Association of City Transportation Officials (NACTO) design standards into its Standards & Spec Manual to inform Complete Street Design on future road projects.
 Furthermore, Asheville should formally join as a NACTO Membership City.

-- Multi-Modal Transportation Commision (MMTC) voted to recommend adoption in 2017; council has not acted to formally adopt NACTO design standards.
+- Multi-Modal Transportation Commision (MMTC) voted to recommend adoption in 2017; City Council has not acted to formally adopt NACTO design standards.

-- Spend $50 million on active transportation before spending $1 on Thomas Wolfe auditorium.
+- Stop planning individual small projects that are unrelated and instead plan a connected network of active transportation resources, committing annual funding towards a specific future goal.
+Plan on spending at least $50 million towards this regional goal.
 Invest in facilities that have the greatest impact on the most people.
-Prioritize facilities that improve public safety, health, and encourage economic development.
+Prioritize facilities that improve mobility, public safety, health, and encourage economic development.
 Invest in the following ways:

 - Invest in an active transportation network which means building greenways, building protected bike lanes, and building sidewalks.
 It also means lowering design speeds, restricting on street parking, building neighborhood traffic circles, and improving bus service.
 Set goals for miles of built infrastructure, per year.